-MacDisk can access such disks, but only under Windows NT, 2000 and XP (and not under Windows 95/98/ME).
-As a matter of fact, low-level drivers under Windows NT to Windows 7 consider all disks as SCSI drives and the access methods we use (SetupDI interface) work well with IDE disks.
+MacDisk can access such disks, but only under Windows NT, 2000 and higher (and not under Windows 95/98/ME).
+As a matter of fact, low-level drivers under Windows NT to Windows 7/8 consider all disks as SCSI drives and the access methods we use (SetupDI interface) work well with IDE disks.

 Those drives are nowadays well standardized.

-Under Windows 2000, XP, Vista and Windows 7, those drives are handled by yet other methods (namely, the Lsdiorw service.
+Under Windows 2000 and higher, all drives are handled by the Lsdiorw service.
 A version of this service exists for all versions of MacDisk.